-- Got a Husky?
-They hate the heat.
+- Safely Keep Your Husky Cool: Huskies hate the heat.
 This clever dog (see image above) decided to cuddle up inside a refrigerator.
-While it makes a cute photo op, it’s not a good idea.
-Refrigerators are air tight.
+While it makes a cute photo opp, it’s not a good idea.
+Even most walk-in refrigerators are airtight.
 Closing your pet inside a refrigerator can result in hypothermia and suffocation.
 Forget the fridge and just crank up your air conditioning.

-- Even with your windows cracked, your car is an oven.
+- Never Leave A Dog Inside A Hot Car: Even with your windows cracked, your car is an oven.
 If you lock your pet inside a hot car then they will die.
 A locked car during the summer can reach 130 degrees inside.
 Don’t do it!
 Never lock a pet in a hot car.
+Just leave your Husky at home in the air conditioning.

-- Avoid participating in major physical activity like jogging with your dog during heat waves.
-They can’t handle it, but will try anyway because they love you.
+- Limit Physical Activities: Avoid participating in major physical activities like jogging with your dog during heatwaves.
+They can’t handle it but will try anyway because they love you.
+Walk your Husky early in the morning while it’s still cool outside.

-- Hot asphalt can burn dog paws.
+- Stay away From Hot Surfaces: Hot asphalt can burn dog paws.
 Walk your dogs in the shade or earlier or later in the day when it’s cooler outside.